 After knocking out both top seeds in their respective regions, #2 Villanova and #2 Oklahoma will face on April 2nd for the first matchup of the Final Four in Houston.
 Both teams reach the big dance as media darlings and as triumphant offshore betting underdogs who are just a mere two games away from the possibility of playing for the National Championship.
 On one end Villanova managed to get the biggest upset of the two as they defeated the tournament contenders Kansas Jayhawks delivering a huge upset to all college basketball betting enthusiasts and experts.
 Oklahoma, on the other hand, displayed that they are serious contenders as their Star Senior SG Buddy Hield, is proving to be a real threat.
-The stage is set for a thrilling basketball game.
+The stage is set for a thrilling basketball game for the Final Four.

 Not since one Steph Curry dominated for Davidson in the NCAA Tournament a couple of years ago, has there been a player that has really been the center of attention for one school.
 With shooting for over 50% from the field, and 47% from 3-point rage Hield is the biggest concern in Villanova’s mind.
-But if Oklahoma wants to provide Hield with enough chance to lead this team to the National Championship game, the Oklahoma Sooners will need to cut down the amount of turnovers they have been giving away in the past couple of games.
+But if Oklahoma wants to provide Hield with enough chance to lead this team to the National Championship game, the Oklahoma Sooners will need to cut down the amount of turnovers they have been giving away in the past couple of Final Four games.

 Currently the underdog Sooners (+115), are an attractive bet in most offshore betting sites and other online sportsbooks.
 They have proven to be effective enough on offense to cause a problem and they have a supporting cast for their star player that can also shoot the ball efficiently.
 If they want to reach their third national Championship game they must have Isaiah Cousins and Jordan Woodard make some buckets and help Buddy with the offensive workload.